-Hempsons is the UK’s quintessential healthcare law firm.
-We are the largest specialist Health and Social Care legal practice in the UK.
+We are UK’s quintessential healthcare law firm.
+We are the largest specialist health and social care legal practice in the UK.
 The firm has conducted more reported medical law cases than any other two firms combined, and over 70% of those considered by the House of Lords.
-The firm also has a ‘top-10’ Third Sector practice, serving charities, social enterprises and other not-for-profit organisations.
+The firm also has a ‘top ten’ third sector practice, serving charities, social enterprises and other not-for-profit organisations.

 Hempsons opened for business in 1890.
 Its founder, William Ernest Hempson previously worked at Slaughter & May.
 The firm was instructed on its first medico-legal case in 1893 – the Collie case by long-time client The Medical Defence Union – and has ever since been an acknowledged specialist in medical and subsequently health law.
 During the 1900’s Hempsons also grew a charities practice reflecting in large part the nature of its other specialisation.
 By way of illustration the firm acts for many of the Royal Colleges, and the NSPCC became a client in 1944.

 The growing firm moved into new offices at 33 Henrietta Street WC2 in 1912, and following further expansion acquired additional accommodation across the road at 12-13 Henrietta Street in 1977.
 In 1990 Hempsons opened its second office in Manchester’s Mosley Street.

 Dramatic growth occurred in the autumn of 1995 and spring of 1996: first with the acquisition of the legal department of the then NW regional health authority, and with the huge influx of new lawyers the firm moved to new offices in Portland Tower; shortly afterwards Hempsons took on the legal team of the Yorkshire regional health authority and the offices in which they worked at Clarendon House – the start of the firm’s relationship with Harrogate.